antocuni/pypy-wheels/README.md

 In case you are interested in helping, pull requests are welcome.
 Here is a random list of features which would be nice to have:

-1. It is possible that if you fork the repo e create a PR, the travis build will fail because it does not have the rights to do `docker push` after rebuilding the image, and/or `git push gh-pages` after rebuilding the index.
-We should insert a check and avoid that.

-2. If you want to build a new package, just add it `build_wheels.sh` and make sure it compiles correctly.
+1. If you want to build a new package, just add it `build_wheels.sh` and make sure it compiles correctly.
 You might need to `apt-get install` more packages in `docker/image/install_packages.sh`.

-3. If you want to build wheels for `OS/X` or other linux distros, feel free to do so :)
+2. If you want to build wheels for `OS/X` or other linux distros, feel free to do so :)

-4. As written above, `manylinux1` cannot work.
+3. As written above, `manylinux1` cannot work.
 However, I tried to produce `"somelinux"` wheels which were suppposed to work on most linux systems, by building them on CentOS 6 (as opposed to manylinux's CentOS 5) and run `auditwheel repair` on them.
 However, I got hit by this bug: